 - Apply sealants where needed.

-For a timely diagnosis after the dental cleaning, the dentist will perform a thorough clinical and tactile examination, in which he will use additional aids such as illumination devices, special dyes such as cavity detectors and radiographs.
+For a timely diagnosis after the dental cleaning, the dentist will perform a thorough clinical and tactile examination, during which he will use additional aids such as illumination devices, special dyes, cavity detectors and radiographs.